-Confidential Reporting Procedures: If you are the victim of a crime and do not want to pursue action within the College Judicial system or the criminal justice system, you can still make a confidential report.
-With your permission, the University Police Department can file a report on the details of the incident without revealing your identity.
+Confidential Reporting Procedures: If you are the victim of a crime and do not want to pursue action within the College your identity.
 The purpose of a confidential report is to comply with your wish to keep the matter confidential, while taking steps to ensure the future safety of yourself and others.
 With such information, University Police can keep an accurate record of the number of incidents involving students, determine whether there is a pattern of crime with regard to a particular location, method, or suspect, and if necessary, alert the campus community of potential danger.
-Reports filed in this manner are counted and disclosed in the annual crimes statistics for the institution.
+Reports filed in this manner are counted and disclosed in the annual crimes' statistics for the institution.